Jeffrey Dahmer: Trial

 The second and final witness to appear for the prosecution, forensic psychiatrist Park Dietz, began his testimony on February 12.
 Dietz testified that he did not believe Dahmer had any form of mental disease or defect at the time that he committed the crimes, stating that "Dahmer went to great lengths to be alone with his victim and to have no witnesses."
-He explained that there was ample evidence that Dahmer prepared in advance for each murder, therefore, his crimes were not impulsive.
+He explained that there was ample evidence that Dahmer prepared in advance for each murder, and therefore, his crimes were not impulsive.
 Although Dietz did concede any acquisition of a paraphilia was not a matter of personal choice, he stated his belief that Dahmer's habit of becoming intoxicated prior to committing each of the murders was significant; "If he had an impulse to kill or a compulsion to kill", Dietz testified, "he wouldn't have to drink alcohol to overcome it.
 He only has to drink alcohol to overcome it because he is inhibited against killing."

 Dietz noted that Dahmer strongly identified with the villains of The Exorcist III and Return of the Jedi, particularly the level of power held by these characters.
 Expounding on the significance of these movies on Dahmer's psyche and many of the murders committed at the Oxford Apartments, Dietz explained that Dahmer occasionally viewed scenes from these films before searching for a victim.
 Dietz diagnosed Dahmer with substance use disorder, paraphilia, and schizotypal personality disorder.

-Two court-appointed mental health professionals—testifying independently of either prosecution or defense—were forensic psychiatrist George Palermo and clinical psychologist Samuel Friedman.
-Palermo stated that the murders were the result of a "pent-up aggression within himself [Dahmer].
+Forensic psychiatrist George Palermo and clinical psychologist Samuel Friedman testified about Dahmer's pathology independently of either prosecution or defense.
+Palermo stated that Dahmer was motivated to commit murder by a "pent-up aggression within himself.
 He killed those men because he wanted to kill the source of his homosexual attraction to them.
 In killing them, he killed what he hated in himself."
 Palermo concluded that Dahmer had a severe mixed personality disorder, with antisocial, obsessive-compulsive, sadistic, fetishistic, borderline and necrophilic features, but otherwise legally sane.